FTChinese/superyard-client/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Template Inheritance

+It seems Angular does not have the concept of template inheritance as the serve-side jinja2-linke template engines.
+I'm using nested `RouteOutlet` to acheive the same result.
+See this article [How to reuse common layouts in Angular using Router](https://medium.com/angular-in-depth/angular-routing-reusing-common-layout-for-pages-from-different-modules-440a23f86b57)